FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 16th June 2021.md

 Quay”

-The amendment was proposed by Cllr Hartigan, seconded by Cllr Costelloe.--- **3.Change to Chapter 7- Objective IN 010, Part g**
+The amendment was proposed by Cllr Hartigan, seconded by Cllr Costelloe.
+---
+**3.Change to Chapter 7- Objective IN 010, Part g**

 Cllr Hartigan proposed the following amendment: